markusmeister/Rosenberg-2021-Repository/ReadMe.md

 # Maze Analysis Repository

-MM 1/14/2021
+MM 5/2/2021

-This repo accompanies our preprint
+This repo accompanies our preprint of 1/15/2021

-**Matthew Rosenberg, Tony Zhang, Pietro Perona, Markus Meister (2021) Mice in a labyrinth: Rapid learning, sudden insight, and efficient exploration**
+**Matthew Rosenberg, Tony Zhang, Pietro Perona, Markus Meister (2021) Mice in a labyrinth: Rapid learning, sudden insight, and efficient exploration (https://doi.org/10.1101/2021.01.14.426746)**

-It contains all the data and code needed to reproduce the published analysis.
+It contains all the data and code needed to reproduce the published analysis, as well as subsequent changes and additions made in response to peer review.

 ## Contents of the repo
 `Maze_Analysis_3A`,...,`Maze_Analysis_3D`.
-These four jupyter notebooks gradually develop the various topics of analysis, starting from raw data, producing figure panels and numerical results for the article along the way.
+These four jupyter notebooks cover the published preprint.
+They gradually develop the various topics of analysis, starting from raw data, producing figure panels and numerical results for the article along the way.
 They contain a good number of comments and mathematical sections to guide the user.

+`Maze_Analysis_3E` covers changes and additions made in response to peer review.
+SOme of this material appears in the revised article, see 'Revision.pdf'.

 `code/`: Contains python files with routines accessed from multiple notebooks.